samhld/lp_generate/README.md

     - `--float_value_size`: Length of `float` Field values on each Line
     - `--str_value_size`:   Length of `string` Field values on each Line
     - `--precision`:        Timestamp precision: can be in `seconds`, `milliseconds`, `microseconds`, or `nanoseconds`
+    - `--hold_keys`:        Boolean.
+If called (takes no value), Tag and Field keys will be held constant in a batch.

 - **To do**
   - Each batch's Tag/Field keys should not change per line.
 Current plan to is instantiate keys and pass them as instances to each line instead of generating new ones for each line
   - Configure for writing to InfluxDB